BrainlagModpacks/Brainlag-Tard-Tracker/README.md

 ###EN
 Tracker for the Brainlag^Tard Modpack.

-PLease follow these simple rules before/while posting:
+Please follow these simple rules before/while posting:

+##### General:
+- Check if your case wasn't reported before;
+- Be polite and nice, don't expect your case being responded/resolved in the minute;
+- Be as clear and explicit as possible.
+We can't do anything if we don't understand you;
+- In the title, write the subject of your case and it's category: